Have you ever thought you were dropped here from another planet? Well that pretty much describes my first couple decades on earth.

-Although the stunning discoveries being made in brain science have huge implications for the practice of therapy, the profession is very slow spreading the word – especially in regards to using a body-based approach.
+Although the stunning discoveries being made in brain science have huge implications for approaching anxiety and other emotional problems, the profession is very slow spreading the word.

 In fact, the very thing that helped me in therapy - that's at the heart of the way I practice today - has not yet been acknowledged and adopted as the future direction of the profession.

-It's a gesture of gratitude that I pay forward, cause it can never be paid back.
+It's a gesture of gratitude that I pay forward.

 aka Dr. Shrinklady